Lift and Synchronization: Introduction and statement of main results

 \begin{maintheorem}[Synchronization for invariant measures] Let $(\XX,\mathfrak{A})$ be a measurable space and $f:\XX\to\XX$ a bimeasurable map.
 If $\mu$ is an ergodic $f$-invariant probability and $\cu_0,\cdots,\cu_m:\XX\to2^{\NN}$ is a finite collection of coherent schedules of events for $f$ such that $\dd_{\NN}^+(\cu_j(x))>0$ for $\mu$ almost every $x\in\XX$ and every $0\le j\le m$, then there are $\ell_1,\cdots, \ell_{m}\ge0$ and $\theta>0$ such that

 for $\mu$ almost every $x\in\XX$. \end{maintheorem}

+In Appendix~\ref{SecHYpTIm} we use Theorem~\ref{TheoremSynINV} to prove the existence of SRB measures for a class of examples of skew-products with critical region.

 This paper has two goals.
 The first one is to synchronize coherent schedules for typical points with respect to an invariant probability.
-The second goal is more specific, it is to obtain some advance on the synchronization of Pliss times associated to Lyapunov exponents, without assuming the existence of an invariant measure.
+The second goal is to obtain some advance on the synchronization of Pliss times associated to Lyapunov exponents for set of points with positive Lebesgue measure, without assuming the existence of a SRB measure.
 The first goal was motivated by problems in ergodic theory and thermodynamical formalism associated to non-uniformly hyperbolic dynamics.
-In Section~\ref{SectionExamplesOfApplications} we give some applications of the results above: we want to mention here an extension of Kac result (Theorem~\ref{ExtendingKAC}), an induced scheme to non-uniformly expanding probabilities (Theorem~\ref{Theoremkjhiuyt567}) and the existence of Hyperbolic Blocks of Pesin Theory for $C^1$ diffeomorphisms (Theorem~\ref{TheoremHipBlock}).
-The second goal mentioned above was motivated by Viana's conjecture about non-zero Lyapunov exponents. \begin{Conjecture}[Viana \cite{Vi98}] If a smooth map $f$ has only non-zero Lyapunov exponents at Lebesgue almost every point, then it admits some SRB measure. \end{Conjecture}
+In Appendix~\ref{SectionExamplesOfTheoApplications} we give some theoretical applications of the results above.
+The second goal mentioned above was motivated by Viana's conjecture about non-zero Lyapunov exponents (see \cite{Vi98} and Conjecture 12.37 of \cite{BDV}). \begin{Conjecture}[Viana] If a smooth map $f$ has only non-zero Lyapunov exponents at Lebesgue almost every point, then it admits some SRB measure. \end{Conjecture}

 Here we are focused on the case when $f$ has only positive Lyapunov exponents at Lebesgue almost every point.
 Assume also that $f:M\to M$ is a $C^1$ local diffeomorphism on a compact Riemannian manifold $M$.